Some interesting articles about Steadicams

 8mm tape for instant playback - using a portable recorder.
 It's much

-more reassuring as an operator to have playback because you cannot always
+more reassuring as an operator to have playback because you cannot

 screen and that could have been the point at which someone's eye caught